 Enjoy comfortable, reliable dentistry of the highest quality.

-Missing teeth can have a tremendous impact on one’s quality of life.
-Along with affecting a person’s overall appearance and lowering their self-esteem, missing teeth can cause an array of other oral health problems, such as bad breath, difficulty chewing, teeth shifting, jawbone loss, and even tooth fracture.
-If you are missing a tooth, or even several, the dental team at Dentistry On Monroe is eager to help you restore the health and beauty of your smile.
-One way to do so is with a dental bridge.
-Before you schedule a free consultation with Dr. Turner, here is what you should know about how a bridge could benefit you.
+Missing teeth can have a tremendous negative impact on an individual’s quality of life.
+Missing teeth can cause low self-esteem, bad breath, difficulty chewing, bone loss, and even tooth fracture.
+Our team at Dentistry on Monroe is eager to help you restore the health and beauty of your grin.
+One of the ways we can accomplish this is via a dental bridge in Oakhurst, Charlotte, NC.

 What is a Dental Bridge?

-What Are the Advantages and Disadvantages of a Dental Bridge?
+What Are the Pros and Cons of Bridges?

-While nothing in dentistry is truly permanent, bridges are a reliable and long-lasting treatment when provided under the right circumstances and when cared for at home with proper brushing and flossing.
+While nothing in dentistry is truly permanent, bridges are a reliable and long-lasting treatment when provided under the right circumstances and when cared for with proper brushing and flossing.